Flatten wide boards on a narrow jointer

 Because the rabbet is the full width of the jointer's cutterhead and infeed table, an attempt at another pass will leave the rabbet resting flat on the infeed table while the unrabbeted edge overhangs.
 Depending on the design of your jointer, that edge may catch on the rabbeting ledge.
 The good news: You only need two flat points on the rabbet for this technique to work.
 One pass should be adequate.

-Cut a 6"-wide spacer from 1/4" or thicker plywood an inch or two longer than your board.
-Secure the spacer to the workpiece using double-faced tape, one edge abutting the rabbet shoulder, photo right.
-Then run the stack through the planer, photo below right.
+Cut a 6"-wide spacer from 1⁄4 " or thicker plywood an inch or two longer than your board.
+Secure the spacer to the workpiece using double-faced tape, one edge abutting the rabbet shoulder, photo below.
+Then run the stack through the planer.

 With one side now flat, remove the spacer; then run the board through the planer with the just-planed face down to remove the rabbet.